INJURED AT WORK?

 NOT TO DO

-Following a serious car accident, you may be worried that you cannot afford a top-rated Fort Wayne personal injury attorney.
+Following a serious work injury accident, you may be worried that you cannot afford a top-rated Fort Wayne workers’ compensation lawyer.
 After all, lawyers are expensive – right?
 This is based on a common misconception.
-At the Delventhal Law Office, our skilled legal team takes on all car accident injury claims on a contingency fee basis.
+At the Delventhal Law Office, our skilled legal team takes on all workplace injury claims on a contingency fee basis.
 Not only do we offer free case evaluations, but we do not get paid until you get paid.
 There are never any out-of-pocket costs for you.
 If you do not win your case, then our law firm does not get paid.
 It is as simple as that.

 - Do not allow your employer to put you back to work in a job that violates your work restrictions.